James Hanson (rugby union): Career

 Hanson played in the Australian Rugby Championship for the Melbourne Rebels in 2007.
 He signed a development contract with the Queensland Reds, and made his Super Rugby debut for the Reds in 2009.
 He played off the bench in Queensland's win over the Crusaders in the Super Rugby final of 2011, and went on to play seven seasons at the Reds.

 Hanson made his Wallabies debut at Suncorp Stadium Brisbane, Queensland on 20 October 2012.
-The end result was an 18–18 draw with the All-Blacks in the final Bledisloe Cup match of the season.
+The result was an 18–18 draw with the All-Blacks in the final Bledisloe Cup match of the season.

 Hanson signed with the Rebels in 2016 to play Super Rugby in Melbourne.

 Hanson signed a short-term deal with English club Gloucester in the Aviva Premiership until the end of the year 2017, with an initial plan to rejoin the Rebels.
 However, on 13 December 2017, it was announced that Hanson had signed a permanent deal to stay at Gloucester following agreement by the Melbourne Rebels to release him early from his contract.
 He was granted early release from Gloucester in February 2021.

 Hanson has signed a 1-year contract back at the Melbourne Rebels for the 2021 Super Rugby AU season.